 Earning Your Way Around The World In 2022

-There are a variety of ways to make money while you explore the world.
+Ways abound to make money while seeing the world.
 This travel blog I started ten years ago, the one you're reading right now, is how I put food on the table.

 But I'll also list some alternative jobs that are suitable for those who like to travel at the end of this piece.